Getting Started¶

 COPT¶

-The currently supported version is 7.1.4 and newer.
+The currently supported version is 7.2.x.
 Other versions may work but are not tested.

 For COPT, the automatic detection looks for the following things in order: